Tan-jianbin/Tan-jianbin.github.io/_includes/projects.md

   <p class="project-summary">
     This research develops statistical learning methods for functional/longitudinal data under complicated settings.
-    We emphasize model-free approaches that provide structural adaptivity and accommodate irregular sampling—key challenges in modern functional/longitudinal data analysis.
+    We emphasize model-free approaches that provide structural adaptivity and accommodate complex sampling schemes, which are key challenges in modern functional and longitudinal data analysis.
   </p>

   <div class="project-figure">